Enterprise Risk Management Overview

 - Retrospectively review incurred financial or operational losses and prepare recommendations or corrective action plans for future prevention.

-- Increase the College’s risk intelligence – meaning how it gathers information about risks and analyzes, applies and learns from the results.
+- Increase the University’s risk intelligence – meaning how it gathers information about risks and analyzes, applies and learns from the results.

 - Be the point of communication to the SUNY ERM Program Office.